-The Pump style of power breathing features an intense inhale and relaxed exhale from the mouth.
+The Pump style of power breathing features an intense inhale and a forceful exhale through your nose.
 The inhale is deep in that you use your core to suck in the air until it feels like you have filled up.
-The exhale is relaxed as you let the breath fall out of your mouth.
+The exhale is forceful as you use your core muscles and your diaphragm drive the air out.

 For each set of the Pump there are three intervals.